nais314/bitgrinder/README.md

 because xor and addition functions may be accidentali decoded via brute force, the encoder swaps some bytes, depending on the key.
 so bitgrinder contains a pass-to-key generator, an encoder, and a lot of mixing functions.
-the word **key** can be ambigous, because it can store a full keytable too, in a keyfile
+the word **key** can be ambigous, because it can store a full keytable too - in a keyfile.

+ .
+# filegrinder
 **filegr** is a **multi-threaded** file encrypton _tool_, built with bitgrinder.
 it adds extra layers of security:
 - chunk up larger byte-sequences like files - depending on the key